18 March 2020

 Only five complete copies of the First Folio remain in private hands, and

-Mills College is an independent liberal arts college for women and gender-nonbinary students, in the San Francisco area.
-Mills finds itself in parlous financial straits.
-They need the money – a Mozart manuscript will also be sold.
-And if money problems aren’t stressful enough, the campus is currently under a shelter-in-place quarantine order, like much of the metropolis surrounding it.
+Mills College is an independent liberal arts college for women and gender-nonbinary students in the San Francisco area.
+Mills finds itself in parlous financial straits – a Mozart manuscript will also be sold.
+As if its money problems aren’t stressful enough, the campus is currently under a shelter-in-place quarantine order, like much of the metropolis around it.

 This First Folio was given to Mills in 1977 by alumna Mary Louise O’Brien, a former college trustee and the daughter of an English professor there.
-Christie’s estimates the Folio to sell between $4,000,000 and $6,000,000, but all it takes is two deep pockets who both covet, and boom, even your little £6000 Italian Herodotus goes for £38,000.
-What then for a substantially complete, attractive copy of the First Folio, nearly twenty years after the last good one on the market sold for $6,166,000?
-Maybe I should re-write Limerick 15, change the £ to $, and add lots of zeros.
+Christie’s estimates the Folio to sell between $4,000,000 and $6,000,000, but all it takes is two deep pockets who both covet, and boom.
+When even your little £6000 Italian Herodotus can sell for £38,000, what then for a substantially complete, attractive copy of the First Folio, nearly twenty years after the last good one on the market sold for $6,166,000?
+Maybe I should re-write Limerick 15, change the £ to $, and add zeros.
 I have yet to resolve the matter of my cut.

 Of course I’d like this Folio to end up where folks have the opportunity to see it and engage with it as directly as prudence permits.
 I spent a couple of hours with one a few years ago, with, alas, glass between us.
 Even so.
 I may know its words like the back of my hand, and digitised First Folios are one of the internet’s best gifts, but there’s no substitute for putting your nose as close to the book as they’ll let you, to get a sense of its size, the density of the type on those long pages, its physicality.

-Realistically, we may not even learn who comes out the winner of the eventual auction, if it includes anonymous bidders (handy word, that Anonymous).
-My fervent plea to any gods left under heaven is that the price is beyond the Folger’s budget if not also beyond their interest, since Henry no longer hoards Folios himself.
+Realistically, we may not learn who comes out the winner of the eventual auction, if it includes anonymous bidders (handy word, Anonymous).
+My fervent plea to any gods left in heaven is that the price is beyond the Folger’s budget if not also beyond their interest, since Henry no longer hoards Folios himself.
 My entreaty has nothing to do with their elemental wrengthwrength n. (uncountable) The state or condition of being wrong; wrongness; wrongfulness.
 See Stratfordian. about me.
 The Folger Shakespeare Library already entombs eighty-two of the 235 known First Folios within their mausoleum in America’s capital.
-That is far more than enough in one place, no matter who your Shake-Speare is.
+Far more than enough in one place, no matter who your Shake-Speare is.

-So if you happen to have very rich, very old relatives who bequeath you upwards of eight million dollars when the bug gets them in the next couple of months, I have a suggestion for something you might do with the cash.
+So if you have very rich, very old relatives who bequeath you upwards of eight million dollars when the new bug gets them in the next few months, I have a suggestion for something you can do with the cash.

 And if you think my joking shows a lack of feeling, you’re not only wrong, you’re missing the point.
 Unlike nearly everyone alive, I’ve been through pandemic plagues before.
-The only thing substantially different about this one has been the speed of its transmission over distance, aided by aeroplanes and automobiles.
-The rest is details, variations in symptoms and communicability and mortality rates.
-A plague is a plague no matter what bug causes it.
-Be the menace the Black Death or the Tudor Sweat or COVID-19, gallows humour is a time-tested defence mechanism that helps keep real peril from overwhelming us with more worry than our minds and hearts can handle.
-I may be a posthumous poet but I have people I care about who are already closely threatened by this thing, just like almost everyone else has, or will have soon enough.
+The only thing substantially different about this one has been its speed of transmission over distance, aided by aeroplanes and automobiles.
+The rest is merely detail– variations in communicability, symptoms, mortality rates.
+A plague is a plague no matter what causes it.
+Whether the menace is the Black Death, the Tudor Sweat, or COVID-19, gallows humour is a time-proven emotional defence, helping to keep real peril from overwhelming us with more worry than our hearts and minds can handle.
+I may be a dead poet but I have people I care about who are already closely threatened by this thing.
+As will almost everyone else, soon enough.